TalaoDAO/oidc4vc-server/docs/source/contents.rst

 Traditionnal architectures to validate, certify, and manage professional data are based on centralized, top-down approaches that rely on third-party private operators.
 Unfortunatky these solutions often lead to inappropriate use of personal data and hacks.
-Whatever the GDPR could impose to private operators, the fact is that our data are stored on their servers and they will utlimatly do what they want with our data to make profits.
+Whatever the GDPR could impose to private operators, the fact is that our data are stored on their servers and they will utlimatly do what they want with our data.

 Talao approaches this issue starting from a user perspective through a Blockchain decentralized Identity focused on professional data :